Naseby - a Visitor's Guide

 ...then turn left onto a permissive path around the edges of the field, keep an eye out for the white topped posts.
 I challenge you not to walk around, close to the field edge, eyes downward searching for musket balls!

-Halfway to your destination (on this path) you'll pass the King Charles's Oak site: a narrow footbridge takes you over a stream to some display boards.
+Those of you who turned left onto the permissive path: halfway to your destination you'll pass the King Charles's Oak site: a narrow footbridge takes you over a stream to some display boards.
 Colonel Okey reported seeing the King close to an ancient oak that once grew in this area.

 Update June 2023 - the display boards at the King's Oak have been replaced